cobbzilla/mobiletto/README.md

     async metadata (path)

     // Read a file
-    async read (path, callback) // callback receives a chunk of data; a null chunk signals end of data
+    // callback receives a chunk of data. endCallback is called at end-of-stream async read (path, callback, endCallback = null)

     // Write a file
-    async write (path, readFunc) // readFunc returns the data you want to write, or null to finish
+    async write (path, readFunc) // readFunc returns the data you want to write

     // Remove a file, or recursively delete a directory async remove (path, {recursive = false, quiet = false})